 Think you can’t get farm-to-fork dining in the heart of London?
 Think again.
 Since opening in 2013, Five Fields’ chef patron Taylor Bonnyman has been impressing guests with his frequently changing menus which celebrate the abundance of produce grown in the restaurant’s kitchen garden.
-Formal yet intimate in feel, you’ll have to fend off Five Fields’ many local fans to get a table, but it’s well worth it for the restaurant's tasting menu-only fare, which features the likes of roast saddle of fallow deer with carrots and coffee, and turbot with morels, artichokes and black truffle.
+Formal yet intimate in feel, you’ll have to fend off Five Fields’ many local fans to get a table, but it’s well worth it for the restaurant's tasting menu-only fare, which features the likes of roast saddle of fallow deer with swede and meadowsweet, and Jerusalen artichoke with sunflower seeds and oxtail.

 Elystan Street, Chelsea*